 In February, 2010, we announced that we were the energy storage partner for a utility demonstration project that included partners such as major utilities and universities and led by CEATI, based in Montreal, Quebec.
-The project has been conditionally approved for partial funding support from the Government of Canada's Clean Energy Fund.
+The project is partially financed by the Government of Canada's Clean Energy Fund.
 The total project cost is estimated at approximately \$7.5 million and is intended to demonstrate the capabilities, versatility and economics of utility-scale electricity storage based on Electrovaya's modular Lithium Ion SuperPolymer® battery technology.
 The following clean energy challenges will be addressed:

-- Electricity storage for intermittent renewable energy generation; - Electricity storage for high-density urban applications to meet growing new electric loads; and - Investigation into repurposing electric vehicle batteries for Smart Grid application.
+- Electricity storage for intermittent renewable energy generation; - Electricity storage for high-density urban applications to meet growing new electric loads; and

+• Investigation into repurposing electric vehicle batteries for Smart Grid application.